OpenBEL/openbel-api/README.md

 ## Getting up and Running

+*See the DOCKER.md file instructions for using Docker (recommended).*

 ### Installation

 The OpenBEL API is packaged and installed as a Ruby gem.
 A Ruby gem is packed library or application that runs on the Ruby virtual machine.
 In this case OpenBEL API runs only on [JRuby][JRuby].